percona/pbm-docs/docs/usage/point-in-time-recovery.md

     You can use different compression methods for backup snapshots and point-in-time recovery slices.
 However, backup snapshot-related oplog is compressed with the same compression method as the backup itself.

+## View oplog slices

 The oplog slices are stored in the `pbmPitr` subdirectory in the [remote storage defined in the config](../details/storage-configuration.md#storage-config).
 A slice name reflects the start and end time this slice covers.

 The [`pbm list`](../reference/pbm-commands.md#pbm-list) output includes the following information:

 * Backup snapshots.
-As of version 1.4.0, it also shows the completion time
+As of version 1.4.0, it also shows the completion time (renamed to the `restore_to_time` in version 2.0.0)
 * Valid time ranges for recovery
-* Point-in-time recovery status.
+* Point-in-time recovery status

    ```sh
    pbm list